 French pharmacies are awe-inspiring places filled with enough colorful little packages to keep your eyes busy until it’s your turn to speak to the pharmacist.
 The French pharmacy is a place you’ll visit often for OTC and prescription medicines, advice and sometimes just to say hi to your pharmacist.
 Your pharmacist not only knows your dog’s name but actually allows your dog to accompany you into the pharmacy.

-But are French pharmacies really all that different?
+But are Paris pharmacies really all that different from American ones?

-Let’s see as we discover my list of differences between pharmacies in France and the United States.
+Let’s get into my list of differences between pharmacies in France and the United States.

 But before you set out to discover your French pharmacy, keep in mind this list of differences between pharmacies in France and the U.S. that I’ve observed.
 The more you know, the better prepared you’ll be: